 IPID: Immediate Past International Director (International role) — once a PID’s term is over they become an IPID, acknowledged at events as a dignitary.

 IPIP: Immediate Past International President (International role) — once a PIP’s term is over they become an IPIP, acknowledged at events as a dignitary.

 LDREXC: Leadership Excellence — educational award for completing an HPL.

 OATM: Outstanding Achievement Toastmaster Award — an award based on a point system given once a year.

-PDG: Past District Governor (District designation) — once an IPDG’s term is over, they are thereafter acknowldedged at events as a dignitary.
+PDG: Past District Governor (or Past District Director, District designation) — once an IPDG’s term is over, they are thereafter acknowldedged at events as a dignitary.

 PID: Past International Director (International role) — once a PID’s term is over, they become a PID and are acknowledged at events as a dignitary.